chiefeelface/Tekken-8-Data-Tools/README.md

 python main.py
 ```

-If your terminal does not have a (.venv) in front if the prompt, you will need to activate the virtual environment before running the file
+If your terminal does not have a (.venv) in front of the prompt, you will need to activate the virtual environment before running the file

 ```
 .\.venv\Scripts\activate